MomentDiff: Generative Video Moment Retrieval from Random to Real: Experiments

 \textbf{Metrics.} To make fair comparisons, we adopt the same evaluation metrics as those used in previous works~\cite{UMT,momentdetr,CTRL,RaNet,CPN,zhang2021multi,2dtan}, namely R1@n, MAP@n, and $\text{MAP}_{avg}$.
 Specifically, R1@n is defined as the percentage of testing queries that have at least one correct retrieved moment (with an intersection over union (IoU) greater than n) within the top-1 results.
 Similarly, MAP@n is defined as the mean average precision with an IoU greater than n, while $\text{MAP}_{avg}$ is determined as the average MAP@n across multiple IoU thresholds [0.5: 0.05: 0.95].

 \textbf{Implementation details.} For a fair comparison~\cite{CBLN,MAD,VSLNet}, we freeze the video encoder and text encoder and use only the extracted features.
 For VGG~\cite{VGG}, C3D~\cite{C3D} or SlowFast+CLIP (SF+C)~\cite{slow,CLIP}, we extract video features every 1/6s, 1s or 2s.
 So the frame number $N_v$ is related to the length of the video, while the max text length $N_t$ is set to 32.
+Note that since the videos in TACoS are long, we uniformly sample the video frame features and set the max frame number $N_v$ to 100 in TACoS.
 We set the hidden size $D = 256$ in all Transformer layers.
+In SCG, we also use a variant of the pairwise margin loss called InfoNCE loss~\cite{simclr}.
 The number of random spans $N_r$ is set to 10 for QVHighlights, 5 for Charades-STA and TACoS.
 We use the cosine schedule for $\beta$.
 For all datasets, we optimize MomentDiff for 100 epochs on one NVIDIA Tesla A100 GPU, employ Adam optimizer~\cite{adam} with 1e-4 weight decay and fix the batch size as 32.
 The learning rate is set to 1e-4.
 By default, the loss hyperparameters $\lambda_{\mathrm{L}1} = 10$, $\lambda_{\text{iou}} = 1$ and $\lambda_{\text{ce}} = 4$.
+The weight values for $\mathcal{L}_{sim}$ and $\mathcal{L}_{vmr}$ are 4 and 1.
 To speed up the sampling process during inference, we follow DDIM~\cite{DDIM} and iterate 50 times.